vishal221/examplerepo2/README.md

 - ssh onto one instance and put your script and ansible files onto it

-- create and configure ssh key, editing the inventory and playbook as required
+- create and configure the ssh key, editing the inventory and playbook as required

 - run the command